FRM5640 – Pharmacoepidemiology Study Design and Manuscript Writing

-- you will have learned how to structure and write a descriptive pharmacoepidemiology manuscript in the IMRAD style, with substantial guidance from instructors.
+- you will be able to structure and write a scientific manuscript in the IMRAD style

-- you will have learned how to orally present pharmacoepidemiology results to peers.
+- you will be able to orally present scientific results to peers

-- you will have learned how to effectively critique pharmacoepidemiology research from peers, and incorporate peer critique into your own work.
+- you will be able to effectively critique research from peers, and incorporate peer critique into your own work

 This is a small seminar course optimized for 8-12 students.
 Priority will be given to masters students working in pharmacoepidemiology in the School of Pharmacy at UiO.

 There will be a total of 12 places available which are usually split as follows :